Chinese Imperial Officials guān huàn

 Seals

 All senior officials had a seal of office including magistrates residing at their yamens.
 The emperor had a seal made of jade; viceroys and high provincial officials have oblong seals made of silver and used mauve colored wax.
 Salt commissioners had copper seals and used vermillion colored wax.
 Lower officials used square wooden seals chuō jì.
 During periods of Imperial mourning all seals changed to use blue wax.
 They were stamped on all dispatches, deeds and important documents, showing that the document had been approved by the appropriate official.
-This precious item was often left in the safe-keeping of the official's wife, the loss of a seal was a very serious offense which would often lead to sacking and demotion - because of possible fraudulent use of the seal.
+This precious item was often left in the safe-keeping of the official's wife, the loss of a seal was a very serious offense which would often lead to sacking and demotion - because of the possible fraudulent use of the seal.
 The seal became potent enough to be viewed as a kind of talisman that could keep evil at bay.

 Symbolism